Understanding zealous diff3 style in Git conflicts

 marks the end of the incoming changes.

-Understanding the difference between conflict styles
+Understanding the difference between all mentioned conflict styles

 Let's start from the default merge